 New Year's Eve 2026 celebrations kick off as the new year dawns around the world

 Australia's east coast welcomed 2026 just two hours later, but in Sydney, the country's largest city, celebrations were held under the pall of Australia's worst mass shooting in almost 30 years.
-Two gunmen targeted a Hannukah celebration at Bondi Beach on Dec.
-14, killing 15 people in what authorities have labeled an ISIS-inspired, antisemitic terror attack.
+Two gunmen targeted a Hanukkah celebration at Bondi Beach on Dec.
+14, killing 15 people in what authorities called an ISIS-inspired antisemitic terror attack.

 Officials had said that more than 2,500 officers would be on hand to patrol the area around Sydney's iconic harbor, the epicenter of New Year's Eve celebrations.
 Many were to openly carry automatic rifles, a sight rarely seen in Sydney.